mfenner/mfenner.github.io/_posts/2013-11-11-what-is-holding-us-back.md

 tags: [solo13]
 ---

 Last Friday and Saturday the 6th [SpotOn London conference](http://www.nature.com/spoton/event/spoton-london2013/) tool place at the British Library.
 I had a great time with many interesting sessions and good conversations both in and between sessions.
-But I might be biased, since I helped organize the event, and in particular did help put the [sessions for the Tools strand](http://www.nature.com/spoton/?cat=11) together.
+But I might be biased, since I helped organize the event, and in particular did help put the [sessions for the Tools strand](http://www.nature.com/spoton/?cat=11) together.<!--more-->

 ![**SpotOn London name tags**.
 Flickr photo by [keatl](http://www.flickr.com/photos/keatl/10739125344/in/photolist-hmYPPw-9CVkfd/).](/images/blendology.jpg)